8-day RAFFAELLO PRIVATE TOUR

 Private Guided Visits / Tours (***) / Activities:

-• Day 1: 3-hour private walking tour with an Authorised Tourist Guide of Classical and Baroque Rome
+- Day 1: 3-hour private walking tour of the Colosseum and Imperial Fora Archeological Area in Rome with an Authorised Tourist Guide

-• Day 2: 3-hour private walking tour with an Authorised Tourist Guide of Vatican City
+- Day 2: 3-hour private walking tour of the Vatican City with an Authorised Tourist Guide

 (***)All tours by private car (2 pax)/ minivan (3 to 6 pax)/ minibus (7 to 10 pax)